Wine Glossary, Important Wine Terms, ABC’s of Wine Talk

 Brawny: A big, masculine and often muscular styled wine.
 This is the same as beefy.

-Bricking: When red wines mature, they lighten in color and move from purple, dark red, to the color of brick.
+Bricking: When red wines mature or age, they lighten in color and move from purple, to dark red, to ruby and finally to the color of brick.
 This is the same term as browning.

 Brooding: Wines that are brooding offer dark colors with intense concentration of flavor.